chenjingheng0607/timetable-gui/README.md

-# Auto-Roster Pro (Timetable GUI)
+# Auto-Roster (Timetable GUI)

-Auto-Roster Pro is a desktop application designed to automate and manage the scheduling of rosters for teams, specifically tailored for church worship teams or similar volunteer groups.
+Auto-Roster is a desktop application designed to automate and manage the scheduling of rosters for teams, specifically tailored for church worship teams or similar volunteer groups.
 It provides a visual interface to generate, edit, and export rosters while managing member availability and preventing burnout.

 ## Features